 Fractional odds

-Fractional odds are commonly seen in the United Kingdom and express the profit you would earn relative to your stake.
+In sports betting, fractional odds are commonly seen in the United Kingdom.
+They express the profit you would earn relative to your stake.
 The fraction shows how much you win compared to the amount wagered, making it easy to see the ratio of risk to reward.
 Smaller fractions indicate favorites, while larger fractions represent underdogs.

 Types of NFL bets